Identity

 Building type, form and detailing

-4.24 The type, form and composition of new buildings must be rooted in local character.
-Where development sits within the historic core of a settlement, design must reflect the local vernacular tradition (where buildings were designed to meet functional needs).
-This varies across the Lake District in response to changes in the underlying geology, that influences not only the choice of local building material, but also built forms and methods of construction.
+The type, form and composition of conversions must be rooted in local character.
+The design of conversions must reflect the local vernacular architecture and traditions.
+Vernacular design is architecture based on local materials and traditions (where buildings were designed to meet functional needs).
+Vernacular architecture varies across the Lake District in response to changes in the underlying geology, that influences not only the choice of local building material, but also built forms and methods of construction.

 • Buildings sit low in the landscape.
 Generally, they are one or two storeys high in a rural setting, extending to three storeys in towns.